ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ## Open issues

-- It supports for only limited UI elements.
+- It supports only limited UI elements.

 ## Future Plans